alexdieu/DiscordPythonBotMaker/README.md

 -Event On member Join : ✅

--Event On member leave : ❌ ALMOST !
+-Event On member leave :✅

+-event On reaction add : ❌ only in Beta Version

 -MorePossibilities added :❌